Jayadev, Game Art Faculty Who Brings Life to Art and Art to Life.

 Dev joined Dataquest Entertainment, Hyderabad as a Junior Animator in 2004 and started teaching art at Arena Multimedia as a part-time faculty.
 In due course, he became a full-time faculty member and later the Centre Head.
 Today he stands certified by over 20 different software vendors such as Adobe and Maya.

 Life was good and Dev wanted to pursue his studies.
-He looked for a school that would offer a B.F.A. recognized by the Universities Grants Commission (UGC).
+He looked for a school that would offer Game Art course, recognized by the Universities Grants Commission (UGC).
 Meanwhile, Dev came in touch with Backstage Pass.
 When he met Professor Balakrishna, Bala immediately offered him a faculty position.
 After long years of teaching digital arts, the Backstage Pass position was the logical next step.
 And Dev joined Backstage Pass as a faculty in 2013.

 Dev teaches game design and game art including 2D and 3D animation, art history, image editing, rigging, lighting and texturing, digital sculpting and so on.